 Los Angeles Nursing Homes and the COVID-19 Pandemic

-Inadequate Care at Large LA Nursing Home Providers
+Inadequate Care From Large LA Nursing Home Providers

 Some of the largest nursing home operators in LA are privately-held corporations.
 Such entities are notorious for prioritizing profits over patient care.
 This commonly takes the form of staffing facilities with too few RNs, LPNs, and CNAs, which leads to a range of preventable injuries such as bed sores from failing to reposition patients as frequently as needed, or falls and broken bones from improperly transferring patients out of their beds.
 For this reason, it is worthwhile to be aware of the ownership structure of your loved one’s nursing home and whether the organization has a reputation for quality care.